json-schema-org/json-schema-spec/README.md

 ## License

-The source material in this repository is licensed under the AFL or BSD license.
+The contents of this repository are [licensed under](./LICENSE) either the BSD 3-clause license *or* the Academic Free License v3.0.